morisgit/my-git-repo/README.md

-# my-git-repo
+# my-git-repo for devops
-Repo for DEVOPS
+Repo for DEVOPS to learn Git